Tesla’s price target raised as trend toward electric vehicles to accelerate

 Shares of Tesla rose 1.7 per cent in pre-market trading.
 The stock gained about 26 per cent over the course of 2019 and recently surged to record levels.

 Canaccord was not the only firm to start the new year by expressing optimism about Tesla’s 2020 delivery prospects.
-JMP Securities wrote that “unit consensus expectations for this year are oddly low.”
-Analyst Joseph Osha speculated that the consensus didn’t reflect a contribution from Tesla’s Shanghai facility.
+JMP Securities wrote that “unit consensus expectations for this year are oddly low”.
+Analyst Joseph Osha speculated that the consensus didn’t reflect a contribution from Tesla’s Shanghai facility. – Bloomberg